erSubhashThapa/100daysofcode/r1-log.md

 # #100DaysOfCode Log - Round 1 - Dashiell Bark-Huss
 ## Day 52
 ### R1D52 2/20/21
-   Debugger, declaring block scope in debugger acts unexpectedly.
-If not paused in debugger, you can declare let and const variables and access them in the dubugger.
-But when paused in the debugger inside a script or in script tags you get and Uncaught Reference Error, the debugger things the variable is undefined.
-Is this because the debugger creates it's own block scopes at each line in the console?
+   Debugger, declaring block scope in console acts unexpectedly.
+If not paused in debugger, you can declare let and const variables and access them in the console.
+But when paused in the debugger inside a script or in script tags you get an Uncaught Reference Error, the debugger thinks the variable is undefined.
+In my example I'm within a function, but I got the same results when I pause outside of a function.
+Is this because the debugger creates its own block scopes at each line in the console?

 ## Day 51
 ### R1D51 2/20/20